Upon This Rock, I Will Build My Church

 Rev. Alzo William Lott, our organizing pastor, was born in Runge, Texas in 1912.
 Pastor Lott was licensed and ordained at the West End Baptist Church in San Antonio, Texas before moving to Los Angeles in 1946.
 In 1950, along with seven charter members, Rev. Lott organized the Greater Ebenezer Missionary Baptist Church.
 Pastor Lott served faithfully for 32 years until he transitioned to his eternal home in March 1982.

 Rev. Solomon Louis Drake was born in Little Rock, Arkansas in 1930.
 He joined Greater Ebenezer in 1962 and was licensed and ordained by Pastor Lott in 1968.
 Prior to joining GEMBCLA, Rev. Drake secured a place in history, as he and his brother Samuel, were the first African-American siblings to play in major league baseball in the 20th century, having played with the Chicago Cubs, Los Angeles Dodgers and the Philadelphia Phillies.
 On July 21, 1982, Rev. Solomon L. Drake was called as our second pastor to succeed Rev. Lott.
 Subsequently, the Good Fellowship Baptist Church, pastored by Rev. Drake voted to unite with the Greater Ebenezer family.
 On September 19, 1982, Rev. Drake was installed and for 34 years faithfully tended the flock.
+Pastor Drake transitioned from labor to reward on August 18, 2021.
+We thank God for a life well lived and the testimony of faithful servanthood that he modeled.

 2016 - Current